CONCEPTUAL 3D DESIGN

 Solid Modeling is as close to creation as man has ever achieved.
-Today we can create anything we want, rotate it, view it, render it, animate it, etc. I will never forget the day when CADKEY (The first effective PC based 3D CAD system, now KeyCreator) released its first real time hidden line removal.
-No it was not in full solid color like we have today it was basically a wire frame on a black background.
+Today we can create anything we want, rotate it, view it, render it, animate it, etc. I will never forget the day when CADKEY (The first functional PC based 3D CAD system) released its first real time hidden line removal.
+No, it was not in full solid color like we have today, it was basically a wire frame on a black background.
 It was a miracle.

 These are the paradigms presented in today's CAD world.

 Notice I didn't say 2D.
 Unless you are creating flat patterns, you are usually using this to create drawings.
 Drawings are not 2D, they are documents describing real world parts, notice I didn't say 3D parts.
 Autocad was introduced in 1982 on a PC, providing the architectural world basic drafting.
 Many took this to the mechanical world.
 Luckily, my first CAD experience was detailing views generated from a 3D part.
 I did play with Autocad, it was an incredibly painful experience.
 It was truly not the tool for tomorrows mechanical design.
 I am shocked how many that are still using this clunker.

 I was introduced to Computervision CADDS 4 in 1982.
 It was a 3D wireframe product running on a supplied computer running in a refrigerated room, $250,000 per station.
 This was the introduction of a new way to design.
 While on contract with Boeing in 1985, I found PC based 3D CADKEY on 2 Compaq computers .
 After two weeks of lunch hours, I convinced management that this was the tool we should use.
 We were using IGES to communicate with Catia 3, which was also 3D wireframe with some basic surfacing.
 CADKEY was the first fully functional PC based 3D CAD system.